 • The issue is generally associated with ageing – roughly 50% of all people over 75 have the disease

 • Causes vary, however high blood pressure and diabetes tend to be the most common.
-In the UK, around one in three adults in the UK has high blood pressure, while diabetes is estimated to impact more than four million people.

 • Other possible causes include high cholesterol; kidney infections; polycystic kidney disease; long-term use of non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, mefenamic acid and high-dose aspirin; and blockages in the flow of urine, caused by recurring kidney stones or an enlarged prostate.